CharafeddineMechalikh/PureEdgeSim/README.md

 *   Fixed some minor bugs

-*   Added some tutorials and exapmles (more to be added soon)
+*   Added some tutorials and examples (more to be added soon) on how to implement your own energy model, mobility model, your custom edge devices/ datacenters , custom orchestrator and custom tasks generator

 ## New version 2.0.0 (oct 24th 2019)